mmccroskey/MistLegacy/README.md

 ##### How CloudKit Stores Data

-As described in the [CloudKit documentation](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/Introduction/Introduction.html), every CloudKit-enabled application has exactly one CloudKit Container (`CKContainer`), and every Container has exactly one Public Database (`CKDatabase`), N Private Databases, and N Shared Databases, where N is the number of User Records (`CKRecord`) in the Container.
+As described in the [CloudKit documentation](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/Introduction/Introduction.html), every CloudKit-enabled application typically has one CloudKit Container (`CKContainer`), and every Container has exactly one Public Database (`CKDatabase`), N Private Databases, and N Shared Databases, where N is the number of User Records (`CKRecord`) in the Container.

 *(Graphic Goes Here)*